2022 Summer Success Symposium

 Opening Plenary Session: Writing for Healing and Joy – Resisting the Traumatic Experience of the Academic Writing Process

-In this session, you will learn about embedding healing, joy, and wellness into the academic writing process.
+In this session, participants learnt about embedding healing, joy, and wellness into the academic writing process.
 Through Dr. Villarreal’s experience as a mami-scholar dealing with Generalized Anxiety Disorder (GAD) and depression in the middle of a global pandemic, she developed coping skills influenced by a combination of Chicana feminist teachings, occupational therapy, and consejos from her community.
 Determined to not allow the dissertation process to be yet another traumatic experience in academia for her, she instead cultivated one that brought her healing and joy.
-In this session, Dr. Villarreal will share her experience and give guidance on how graduate students can cultivate wellness, joy, and healing along their research and writing journeys.
+In this session, Dr. Villarreal shared her experience and give guidance on how graduate students can cultivate wellness, joy, and healing along their research and writing journeys.

 Speaker: Cynthia Villarreal, Assistant Professor, Northern Arizona University